 You don't know how many times I have been asked to settle this, seemingly, unsolvable riddle.
 The riddle of who on earth was the first to make Whoopie Pies.....or Gobs.
 Even though New England is nationally known to be synonymous with Whoopie Pies, Pennsylvania

-Welcome to the fifth, official year of National Fall Foliage Week, which will be held every year on the last Sunday of each September, and lasting a week.
+Welcome to the sixth, official year of National Fall Foliage Week, which will be held every year on the last Sunday of each September, and lasting a week.

 All-purpose flour has a 10-12% protein content and is made from a blend of hard and soft wheat flours.
 It can be bleached or unbleached which are interchangeable.
 However, Southern brands of bleached all-purpose flour have a lower protein content (8%) as they are made from a soft winter wheat.
 All-purpose flour can vary in its protein content not only by brand but also